How to Plan a Road Trip – The Definitive Guide 2023

 Camping Apps

 During our year-long Campervanning in Europe road trip, we extensively used the Campercontact app.
 It provides comprehensive campsite information across many countries.
-It’s possible to test the app yourself with a free access option or simply jump right in with a Pro-level subscription.
+It’s possible to test the app yourself with a free access option or jump in with a Pro-level subscription.

 tents near a waterfall base in Iceland